Movies

 The detailed on-screen inspection of the handling of this statuette 30cm high shows that it is very heavy.
 The version made in lead weighing 20.5 kg is authenticated in two units by Warner.

 Only one of them was used in the film.
-It is for sale by Bonhams in New York on November 25.
-Here is the link to the catalog.
+It was sold for $ 4.1M by Bonhams on November 25, 2013, lot 225.

 During filming, this heavy prop had fallen from the hands of an actress on the toes of Humphrey Bogart and a lead feather from the tail was bent by the accident.
 This damage is visible during an action on screen and ensures that the copy for sale by Bonhams is the actual bird of the film.